Business and Finance

 Implementation Considerations

-Similarly, with regards to establishing more and more charging stations, Elma (2020) highlighted the increased load on the local grid stations.
+Similarly, with regard to establishing more and more charging stations, Elma (2020) highlighted the increased load on the local grid stations.
 However, using the local energy sources to provide the necessary electricity support to the charging stations is an effective way to minimize the load on grid stations and thus improve the supply of electricity by preventing different voltage fluctuations, losses, and system faults (Elma, 2020).

-Moreover, as highlighted by Lee et al. (2020), since the home charging stations are now widely used by EV owners, supporting the development of the home location charging can be an effective strategy for the company.
+Moreover, as highlighted by Lee et al. (2020), since home charging stations are now widely used by EV owners, supporting the development of home location charging can be an effective strategy for the company.
 This becomes even more important where street parking is not readily available.
 Although this can be a challenging factor for the company, it is equally important for successful growth (Lee et al., 2020).

-Conclusion and Recommendations
+Conclusion And Recommendations

-Furthermore, Noel et al. (2020) noted that the prices of EVs are likely to decrease in the future, what exactly is more difficult is to change the consumers’ preferences with regards to transportation.
+Furthermore, Noel et al. (2020) noted that the prices of EVs are likely to decrease in the future; what is more difficult is to change consumers’ preferences with regard to transportation.
 The main factor is that they are not only interested in the capital cost of the vehicle but also in its maintenance cost as well (Noel et al., 2020).
 Therefore, the company needs to use proper strategies to educate the people and build their necessary technical awareness to build their confidence in EVs.
 This is the only way that Tesla can achieve the most competitive position in the market by addressing all the problems simultaneously towards its future growth.

 References